Seal Island Bridge: Construction

+Bridge operation

 Closures due to wind

 Due to the bridge's height and location in a deep valley that can funnel winds, the Seal Island Bridge occasionally is closed to high-sided vehicles such as transport trucks.
 There have been a number of incidents on the bridge over the years with winds toppling transport trucks.
 These closures can last for a number of hours, causing traffic to back up.
 RCMP will stop high-sided vehicles at the bridge and inform they cannot cross.
 At times as many as 15 to 20 transport trucks can be lined up, waiting for conditions to improve so they can make the crossing.